Skip to content

 • Perform stretches for :45 to 1:30 on each side

-If the bullets above are confusing watch the video below for two quick hip flexor stretches that illustrate the points:
+For a walkthrough, watch the video below for two quick hip flexor stretches:

 Iliopsoas Hip Flexor Pain Causes